 Below is a list of some frequently asked questions, but please feel free to contact us if you need additional information.
 We are always pleased to assist you.

 MRI is a diagnostic test that depicts both soft tissue and bone.
 MRI depicts soft tissue injury and abnormalities with greater sensitivity and specificity than conventional imaging techniques.
-Hospital for Special Surgery has expertise in high resolution MR imaging, demonstrating fine detail of articular cartilage, tendon pathology, peripheral nerve imaging, and other soft tissue structures, which are not always demonstrated on routine MR exams.
+Hospital for Special Surgery has expertise in high resolution MRI, demonstrating fine detail of articular cartilage, tendon pathology, peripheral nerve imaging, and other soft tissue structures, which are not always demonstrated on routine MRI exams.

 Most people want to know why they are having symptoms of a physical problem.
 Your doctor has ordered an MRI to make, confirm, or exclude a diagnosis with treatment of your condition as the goal.

 Your exam will be performed by a technologist who has years of training in specialized magnetic resonance imaging, under the direction of an attending radiologist.
-The attending musculoskeletal radiologist, who specializes in and has advanced training in orthopaedic MR imaging, will protocol the examination of the bones and soft tissues in the area of interest and interpret your examination.
+The attending musculoskeletal radiologist, who specializes in and has advanced training in orthopedic MRI, will protocol the examination of the bones and soft tissues in the area of interest and interpret your examination.

 A radiologist is a doctor specializing in all imaging modalities including MRI, ultrasound, nuclear medicine, and CT.
 Radiologists specialize in the imaging and diagnosis of disease.
 Interpretation of a radiograph MRI, CT, ultrasound, or nuclear medicine examination requires expertise in pattern recognition and in the identification of potential artifacts that may otherwise be mistaken for pathology.
 Radiologists are trained in the variable sensitivity and specificity of each imaging technique, and in the potential for hazards related to the examination that could cause harm and must be avoided.